Phytosanitary Regulation

 NOTE: This data product is not currently being updated.

 Increased trade in fresh fruits and vegetables provides U.S. consumers with a variety of benefits, including the possibility of improved nutrition with year-round availability of these products.
-The USDA's Animal and Plant Health and Inspection Service (APHIS) establishes regulations on the fruit and vegetable imports to prevent the inadvertent introduction of harmful organisms and diseases (i.e., pests).
+The USDA's Animal and Plant Health and Inspection Service (APHIS) establishes regulations on fruit and vegetable imports to prevent the inadvertent introduction of harmful organisms and diseases (i.e., pests).
 Unlike the Food and Drug Administration sanitary regulations, which mainly address human health concerns, APHIS phytosanitary regulations mainly address plant and animal health, which is broadly understood to include risks to agricultural productivity, environmental services, and other natural resources.
 These regulations may include prohibitions on imports, treatment requirements, restrictions on the origins and destinations of the goods, increased testing requirements, and comprehensive field measures and growing conditions as defined in a “systems approach.”
-The World Trade Organization’s Agreement on Sanitary and Phytosanitary Measures establishes a framework for establishing and applying trade restrictions based on these concerns and a dispute resolution mechanism for violations of that framework.
+The World Trade Organization’s Agreement on Sanitary and Phytosanitary Measures provides a framework for establishing and applying trade restrictions based on these concerns and a dispute resolution mechanism for violations of that framework.

-The Effects of Phytosanitary Regulations on U.S. Imports of Fresh Fruits and VegetablesThis data product supports the objectives of the Program for Research on the Economics of Invasive Species Management (PREISM) under which ERS funded research to improve the economic basis of decision making concerning invasive species issues, policies, and programs between 2003 and 2008.
+This data product supports the objectives of the Program for Research on the Economics of Invasive Species Management (PREISM) under which ERS funded research to improve the economic basis of decision making concerning invasive species issues, policies, and programs between 2003 and 2008.

 -